Good facial & skin health is what many women strive to achieve, so as I put my face out to the world daily I know it deserves special care.

 1. Salt Body Scrub

-Use this home-made exfoliation recipe only for the skin and never on the face as it is only appropriate for the body,
+Use this homemade exfoliation recipe only for the skin and never on the face, as it is only appropriate for the body.

-1/2 cup of table salt, but sea salt is best
+- 1/2 cup of table salt, but sea salt is best

-1/2 cup of coconut, olive, or if you prefer, almond oil
+- 1/2 cup of coconut, olive, or if you prefer, almond oil

-10 to 15 drops of fragrance oil (if desired)
+- 10 to 15 drops of fragrance oil (if desired)

-- Stir in 10 to 15 drops of essential natural fragrance oil if you want it to smell nicely as if it was prepared in an expensive spa.
+- Stir in 10 to 15 drops of essential natural fragrance oil if you want it to smell as if it was prepared in an expensive spa.

 2. Sugar Body Scrub

-1 cup of granulated sugar
+- 1 cup of granulated sugar

-1/2 cup of almond oil, sesame seed oil, or any vegetable oil
+- 1/2 cup of almond oil, sesame seed oil, or any vegetable oil

-10 to 15 drops of fragrance oil (if desired)
+- 10 to 15 drops of fragrance oil (if desired)

 - Apply the mix to wet skin using your hands, a washcloth, a loofah sponge, or bath hand glove.
 Rub gently with circular motions, then rinse off thoroughly.

 3. Oatmeal Facial Scrub

-2 tablespoons of finely ground oatmeal
+- 2 tablespoons of finely ground oatmeal

-2 tablespoons of granulated sugar
+- 2 tablespoons of granulated sugar

-2 tablespoons of brown sugar
+- 2 tablespoons of brown sugar

-1/2 cup of vegetable or almond oil (almond oil is always the best choice)
+- 1/2 cup of vegetable or almond oil (almond oil is always the best choice)

-1 teaspoon of nutmeg
+- 1 teaspoon of nutmeg

-Combine all the listed ingredients and mix them well.
-Apply the mix to your wet face and rub gently using the same circular motions.
+- Apply the mix to your wet face and rub gently using the same circular motions.
 Rinse well and pat your face dry.

 4. Baking Soda Scrub

-16 ounce bottle of Cetaphil mild facial wash
+- A 16-ounce bottle of Cetaphil mild facial wash

 - Rub gently in a circular motion all over the face, then rinse out thoroughly and pat the skin dry.
-If you have a normal skin type, exfoliate every other day, or simply prefer a gentler exfoliate, simply use more of the Cetaphil and just a little baking soda and then mix.
+If you have a normal skin type, exfoliate every other day.
+Or if you prefer a gentler exfoliate, simply use more of the Cetaphil and just a little baking soda and then mix.

-5. Shea Butter Scrub
+5. Shea Butter Face and Body Scrub

-Shea butter, a fat extract from West African shea nuts is commonly used in cosmetic preparations.
+Shea butter, a fat extract from West African shea nuts, is commonly used in cosmetic preparations.
 It is known to soften the skin, boost collagen production, and help in tissue cell regeneration.
 It is also known to be one of the best natural anti-aging products.

 You can make an exfoliating scrub that’ll work wonders for your skin using shea butter as the main ingredient.
 A homemade face and body scrub made with shea butter not only offers deep exfoliation, it also possesses moisturizing properties that refreshes and revitalizes the skin, necessary properties of anti-aging potions.